-- File: Audio file format setting (from Session->Properties->Media) - TC: Time code format (from Session->Properties->Timecode) - Audio: Sample rate / Buffer latency (from Window->Audio/MIDI Settings) - Buffers: p (playback) and c (capture) these numbers indicate the ability of your disk to keep up with Mixbus's playback and recording buffers.
-If either number is reduced to zero, then Mixbus will stop playback and report an error to you. - DSP: Time required to process an audio block / duration of the audio block, compared to the available buffersize timing.
-This displays the worst-case maximum (not average). - X: Number of xruns : an xrun (under -run or over -run) is caused when Mixbus cannot keep up with your soundcard. (see below)
+- · Path to Session (Path): Shows the directory path of the session - Snapshot Name and Modified Indicator (Name): Shows the session name.
+An asterisk ahead of the name indicates that some properties in the session have been changed since opening. - · Active Peak-file Work: - File Format (File): Audio file format setting (from Session->Properties->Media) - Timecode Format (TC): Time code format (from Session->Properties->Timecode) - Audio (Audio): Sample rate / Buffer latency (from Window->Audio/MIDI Settings) - Disk Space (Rec): Estimated remaining recording time, given the current settings and number of record-armed tracks. - DSP (DSP): Time required to process an audio block / duration of the audio block, compared to the available buffersize timing.
+This displays the worst-case maximum (not average). - · Wall Clock: Displays the current time of day.